Return Air Duct Size Calculator

 Should cold air returns be near the ceiling or floor?
 Cold air returns are typically near the floor to capture cooler air, as heat rises.

-See also One-way ANOVA Effect Size Calculator
+See also Wheel Size Calculator Australia

 Can I put a bed in front of a cold air return?
 It’s not recommended to place a bed in front of a cold air return, as it can obstruct airflow and affect HVAC system performance.